 The Corporation was incorporated on May 31, 2007, under the Business Corporations Act of Alberta, and is domiciled in Canada.
 The common shares of the Company are publicly traded on the TSX Venture Exchange, under the symbol 'SVI'.
-The Corporation's primary business is owning, operating and renting self storage and portable storage space to individual and commercial customers.
+The Corporation's primary business is owning, managing and renting self storage and portable storage space to individual and commercial customers.

-SVI owns 94 stores and 4,537 portable storage units across Canada, for a total of 5,474,991 square feet of rentable storage space and 50,619 rental units.
+As of March 31, 2019, SVI owned 107 stores and 4,613 portable storage units across Canada, for a total of 6,147,763 square feet of rentable storage space in 56,473 rental units.
 The stores operate under the Access Storage, Depotium Mini-Entrepots, Sentinel Storage and Storage For Your Life brands.
 Our portable storage business operates under the Cubeit and PUPS brands.

-In addition to the stores owned, SVI manages an additional 58 stores that are owned by third parties and operated by us in exchange for a management fee, bringing the total number of operating stores which we own and or manage to 152.
+In addition to our owned stores, SVI manages 54 stores that are owned by third parties for a management fee, bringing the total number of stores under management to 161.
+On April 15, 2019, SVI purchased a 38 store portfolio, which increased stores owned and managed to 199.

-SVI's strategic objective is to own and operate self storage and portable storage in Canada's top markets.
+SVI's strategic objective is to own and manage self storage and portable storage in Canada's top markets.
 The Corporation will focus on acquiring storage assets with strong existing cash flows, in strategic markets, preferably with excess land allowing for future development and expansion of our self and portable storage businesses.
 Financing for this growth is intended to come from a combination of free cash flow from operations, mortgage financing and the issuance of additional debt or equity securities.